Joury-Saleh/Arduino-Servo-Motors/README.md

 - Servo 3 → D6
 - Servo 4 → D9
 - All red wires to 5V
-- All black/brown wires to GND
+- All brown wires to GND

 You can view and simulate the project here:
 [Open in Tinkercad](https://www.tinkercad.com/things/7f0ep6GCocc-sync-servo-motors?sharecode=wWZR7hOuchhKzRQj9VUy6ujsYl_sSPcQoPwDH1XkEVA)